NicholasBrown-01/taskmaster/README.md

 This lab was about taking our Taskmaster App and publishing it to the Google Play Store.
 Screenshot is provided in assignment submission.
 All steps were correct with lecture.

+### Lab36 Amplify & Cognito

+This lab involved adding in authentication and consistency to our Taskmaster app.
+We created Login, Signup, and Logout features that can be tracked via TAGS and users seen added to our AWS database via Cognito.